 - Reduce the size of the areolas (the darker skin around the nipple)

-- Reshape the breast for a rounder appearance
+- Reshape the breast for a rounded appearance

 - Boost self-esteem, confidence, and physical activity